How to Become Registered to Practice Before the USPTO in Patent Matters

 The Registration Examination

-Examination for Registration to Practice in Patent Cases will be Updated December 16, 2016
+Examination for Registration to Practice in Patent Cases was Updated December 16, 2016

-The United States Patent and Trademark Office will update the content of the registration examination on December 16, 2016.
-The last date to take the current examination is December 9, 2016.
-No exams will be scheduled from December 10, 2016 through December 15, 2016.
-The updated examination will cover all material referred to in the Source Materials, including Subject Matter Eligibility Guidance and Training Materials.
+The United States Patent and Trademark Office updated the content of the registration examination on December 16, 2016.
+The updated examination covers all material referred to in the Source Materials, including Subject Matter Eligibility Guidance and Training Materials.
 See Source Materials for the Questions and Answers on the Registration Examination Beginning December 16, 2016.
-The updated examination will cover all material in the current examination but additionally will cover the material set forth in the Subject Matter Eligibility Guidance and Training Materials.
 For further information concerning Subject Matter Eligibility, please refer to the Subject Matter Eligibility page of the USPTO website.

 Registration Examination Applicants Review Sessions